Acubed/aws-api-sh/README.md

-Amazon EC2 API tools implemented in bash, with help from curl, openssl, and xsltproc
+Amazon EC2 CLI tools implemented in bash, with help from curl, openssl, and xsltproc